Commercial Bakeries • Mixing Rooms • Oven Zones • Proofing Rooms • Packaging Lines • Washdowns

 Flour Dust & Sugar Build-Up

-Seamless resin flooring reduces joints and surface irregularities where residue can collect, making daily cleaning faster and more consistent.
+Seamless resin flooring reduces joints, cracks and surface irregularities where residue can collect, making daily cleaning more consistent.

 Heat & Thermal Cycling

-Oven-adjacent areas, steam exposure, and hot-water cleaning can damage underbuilt floors.
-Urethane cement is often the better fit in these harsher zones.
+Oven-adjacent areas, steam exposure and hot-water cleaning can damage standard coatings.
+Urethane cement is often the better fit in harsher zones.

 Slip Risk in Wet or Powdery Areas

-We tune texture by zone to improve traction in washdown and dust-prone areas while keeping the surface practical to scrub and maintain.
+We tune texture by zone to improve traction in washdown and flour-prone areas while keeping the surface practical to scrub and maintain.

 Rack, Cart & Pallet Jack Traffic